forestgeo/growth-precip-thailand/README.md

 - session_info.txt - text file describing software and package versions used and hardware details.
 Output from sessionInfo() in R

 ## scripts/analysis
-Contains all scripts to fully reproduce analyses, results and figures
+Contains all scripts to fully reproduce analyses, results and figures.
+Scripts 01 to 04 can be run in any order.
+05 depends on scripts 01-04.
 - 01_species.R - script to run Bayesian level models with only species predictors (intercept only models and deciduous/TWI models)
 - 02_orderedcii.R - script to run Bayesian causal models with CII, DBH, TWI and species random effects
 - 03_orderedcii_tpi.R - script to run models Bayesian causal models with CII, DBH, TPI and species random effects